-The cost to buy a Borzoi varies greatly and depends on many factors such as the breeders’ location, reputation, litter size, the lineage of the puppy, breed popularity, training, socialization efforts, breed lines and much more.
+The cost to buy a Borzoi varies greatly.
+It depends on many factors such as the breeders’ location, reputation, litter size, the lineage of the puppy, breed popularity, training, socialization efforts, breed lines, and much more.
 The Average borzoi puppy price is $1000 – $1200 USD.

 Russian wolfhound puppies for sale

 If you are looking for Borzoi for sale, you’ve come to the perfect place.
 PuppyFinder.com is a source for finding an ideal Borzoi Puppy for Sale in the USA.
 Browse thru our ID Verified puppy for sale listings to find your perfect puppy in your area.
 If you are interested in getting a Russian wolfhound puppy for sale in the UK so Pets4Homes found borzoi Puppies for sale in the UK.

 - Arbour Ridge Hounds